HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/EKUs in WDAC, App Control for Business, Policies.md

 .SYNOPSIS
   Converts a hexadecimal string to an OID
 .DESCRIPTION
-  Used for converting hexadecimal values found in the EKU sections of the WDAC policies to their respective OIDs.
+  Used for converting hexadecimal values found in the EKU sections of the App Control policies to their respective OIDs.
 .PARAMETER Hex
   The hexadecimal string to convert to an OID
 .EXAMPLE